As an Amazon Associate we earn from qualifying purchases.

 This kind of bikini top offers more than full coverage for the bust as it covers up almost the entire chest as well.
 This bikini top is a versatile piece that can be worn as a fashion top by itself, even outside of a beach or pool setting.

 This is a good pick for big busted women as it’s able to hold up heavy breasts with the abundance of fabric in front.
 It eliminates any chances of your boobs spilling out of bikini cups because the support goes all the way up to the chest.
-This type of bikini top is even used for beach activities and sports, so it’s a good pick for ample support.
+This type of bikini top is even used for beach activities like surfing and sports, so it’s a good pick for ample support.

 Good for women with broad shoulders, the tapered effect of the neckline narrows down the appearance of the shoulders.
 It covers up the center of the clavicle, putting attention to the center of your chest rather than on your shoulders and provides distraction with a solid color or playful print.